wadewegner/gpx-parser/README.md

 # Race Elevation Analyzer

-A web application that analyzes GPX files to calculate elevation profiles and segment statistics for race courses, particularly useful for trail running and ultramarathon events.
+An application to analyze elevation profiles and plan aid station strategies for races using GPX files.

 ## Features

 - Upload and parse GPX files
-- Automatically detect aid stations from GPX waypoints
-- Calculate elevation gain/loss between aid stations
-- Visualize elevation profile with interactive chart
-- Show aid station locations on the elevation profile
+- Interactive elevation profile visualization
+- Aid station placement and analysis
-- Calculate segment statistics between aid stations
+- Segment-by-segment elevation statistics
-- Support for out-and-back courses with multiple aid station visits
+- GPX elevation smoothing for more accurate calculations

 ## Prerequisites